 Along with criminal charges, drivers may be liable in a civil lawsuit for serious injuries or wrongful death.
 A civil case is separate from a criminal case.
-A Baltimore personal injury lawyer can help accident victims pursue a lawsuit against the driver or obtain compensation from the victim’s own car insurance policy.
+A seasoned lawyer can help accident victims pursue a lawsuit against the driver or obtain compensation from the victim’s own car insurance policy.

 What to Do After a Hit-and-Run Accident in Maryland